Selecting Subpopulations for Causal Inference in Regression Discontinuity Designs: Discussion

-Our approach allows us to also easily investigate the distributions of the forcing variable and of the baseline characteristics within each latent subgroups of units, and to evaluate if covariates are well balanced between treatment groups for units classified in the subpopulation for which we can draw valid inference.
+We have proposed a principled method to deal with this issue with some distinct features: it allows to propagate uncertainty in the subpopulation membership into the inferences on the causal effects; the procedure works without imposing any constraints on the shape of the subpopulation.
+Our approach also allows us to easily investigate the distributions of the forcing variable and of the baseline characteristics within each latent subgroup of units.
 This information is extremely valuable, providing key insights on the importance of adjusting for covariates in drawing inference on causal effects.
-In the Bolsa Fam\`ilia study, we find evidence that covariates are not well balanced between eligible and ineligible families selected for causal inference, and thus, we have conducted the analysis conditioning on the pre-treatment variables, which is relatively straightforward in our Bayesian approach.
+In our application, we find evidence that covariates are not well balanced between eligible and ineligible families selected for causal inference, and thus, we have conducted the analysis under the local unconfoundedness assumption (Assumption \ref{ass:lunc}) conditioning on the pre-treatment variables, which is relatively simple in our Bayesian approach.